RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 They all saw, that’s why Musk tweeted out his “bombshell” that Trump was on it."

-The deep fantasy of how exiting it would be to watch Donald Trump suffer.
-The thrill of Donald Trump being in the White House office.
-This is a population that is attracted to the entertainment bullshit of all this far more than sincere nonfiction goodness.
+The deep fantasy of how exciting and simulating it would be to watch Donald Trump suffer.
+The thrill of Donald Trump being in the White House office seeing the information strip tease over rich men sex games.
+This is a population that is attracted to the entertainment bullshit of all this far more than sincere nonfiction governing goodness.
 The bamboozle is so attractive that people have fantasies of having front-row seat to the Tony Clifton act.
 It never ends, this total mockery and audience craving for front-row seats to the content creators has been going on for over a decade.